-Emily Cook Office: 276.326.4252 ecook@bluefield.edu
+Emily Cook Director of Counseling Services Office: 276.326.4252 ecook@bluefield.edu

-Brandy Smith Office: 276.326.4307 bsmith@bluefield.edu
+Brandy Smith Director of the Master of Arts in Counseling Office: 276.326.4307 bsmith@bluefield.edu

 Comprehensive Grievance Policy & Procedures for Title IX Compliance

 Policy

 Bluefield University [also referred to as "the University"] maintains the following policy on sex discrimination and sexual harassment in compliance with Title IX of the Education Amendments of 1972 and the Title IX regulations in 34 CFR Part 106.
 The University provides notice of this policy to applicants for admission and employment, students, and employees to the extent required by law.